BS in Natural Resource Science and Management

 Semester Plan

 Below is a sample semester plan for the B.S. in Natural Resource Science and Management.
+A student’s actual plan may vary due to emphasis area, course choices, course availability, and transfer courses.
 Please consult with your advisor prior to registering for courses.

 First Year